 - be able to manipulate FOV, dpi, retinal arc, cycles / degree - sampling and aliasing - what is aliasing? when does it happen? (especially in a camera) - how can aliasing be avoided? what is prefiltering? - definition and uses of spatial convolution - understand the integral and summation forms of this equation - be able to work out a simple convolution, like two rects - no calculus manipulations will be required on the exam sampling versus quantization basic concepts (qualitatively)

-• understand how aliasing differs from quantization artifacts
+• understand how aliasing differs from quantization artifacts how does aliasing and filtering apply to a digital camera?

 Photons and sensors